kotak-ai/1.58BitNet/README.md

 - `beta` – weight applied to the KL penalty against the reference policy.
 - `verifier` – optional function used in the second layer to decide if a correction is considered an improvement.
+- `improvement_threshold` – reward margin required for a correction to count as an improvement when the final answer is not exactly correct.
 - The second GRPO layer trains on corrected answers whose reward improves over the first pass, using the reward difference as the advantage.